-The Federal Reserve Banks provide financial services to depository institutions including banks, credit unions, and savings and loans, much like those that banks provide for their customers.
+The Federal Reserve is a "bank for banks" and provides financial services to depository institutions such as banks, credit unions, and savings and loans.
+The services provided are much like those that depository institutions provide to their customers.
 These services include collecting checks, electronically transferring funds and distributing and receiving cash and coin.

 Federal Reserve Banks provide two types of electronic payment services; the automated clearinghouse service (ACH) and wire transfers (Fedwire).